-What is Julian Assange accused of doing?
+What is Julian Assange accused of?

-US prosecutors say the leaks of classified material endangered lives, and so the US decided to seek his extradition from the UK, where he is currently in prison.
+US prosecutors say the leaks put lives at risk.
+They requested Assange's extradition from the UK, where he is currently in prison.

 What is extradition?